 According to the same Gallup Poll, only 21% of employees believe that their company manages performance in a way that motivates them to do outstanding work.

 One way that employers might tackle this gap in motivation through performance management is through incentive programs.
-Incentive programs can help workers do their best work.
+Incentive programs can help workers do their best work, especially in challenging circumstances.

 Employee incentive programs work because they boost employee morale, connect desired behavior with positive reinforcement, and demonstrate that outstanding performance is recognized, rewarded, and appreciated by managers and employers.